 Retro Computer System

 The Commodore 64 became one of the defining home computers of the 1980s, introducing millions of people to gaming, programming, bulletin board systems, demos, music, and personal computing.
-This page is a growing hub for Commodore 64 videos, software, cartridges, accessories, repairs, memories, and future Geek With Social Skills projects.
+This page is a central hub for Commodore 64 videos, software, cartridges, accessories, repairs, memories, and future Geek With Social Skills projects, with related content available in the video archive.

 "Computers for the masses, not the classes." - Jack Tramiel